natecostello/van_two_point_oh/van/electrical/BMS_wiring_logic_v3/REC_Q_BMS_Wiring_Logic_v3.md

  # one or more categories is permitted
  - electrical
 navTitle:
-title: REC Q BMS Wiring and Logic V4 - Draft
+title: REC Q BMS Wiring and Logic V3
 author: Nate
-date: 2022-06-15
+date: 2022-03-27
 tags:
  - BMS
  - battery